Hallucinogen persisting perception disorder: Causes

+LSD is a frequent cause of HPPD.

-A vast list of psychoactive substances has been identified and linked with the development of this condition, including lysergamides like LSD and LSA, tryptamines like psilocybin and DMT, phenethylamines like 2C-B, MDMA, MDA and mescaline.
+A vast list of psychoactive substances have been linked with the development of this condition, including lysergamides like LSD and LSA, tryptamines like psilocybin and DMT, phenethylamines like 2C-B, MDMA, MDA and mescaline.
 Dissociatives such as ketamine and dextromethorphan as well as cannabis and synthetic cannabinoids, salvia divinorum, datura and iboga are also known to trigger HPPD.
-It is therefore clear that HPPD is not strictly associated with psychedelic consumption as a number of hallucination-inducing substances may be correlated with its arising.
-For some, the dosage and how frequently one uses these substances does not seem to matter in the development of this condition, since there are several reports in the literature where patients were diagnosed after a single use.
-This strongly indicates that there may be a genetic predisposition to this condition.
-It also seems that combining recreational or medical drugs that act on the 5HT2-a receptors, like SSRIs, drastically increases the chances of developing HPPD due to the drug-drug interaction.
+HPPD is not strictly associated with psychedelic consumption, as a number of hallucination-inducing substances may be correlated with its arising.
+For some, the dosage and how frequently one uses these substances does not seem to matter in the development of this condition, as there are several reports in the literature where patients were diagnosed after a single use.
+HPPD is more often seen in people with a history of previous psychological issues or substance misuse.

-HPPD is not related to psychosis due to the fact people affected by the disorder can easily distinguish their visual disturbances from reality.

 Which drugs are most prone to causing HPPD is not entirely known.
 While LSD has been described as the leading cause of HPPD, this may be a function of LSD's historically higher relative popularity as a recreational psychedelic drug.
 Popularity effects may explain the high proportion of cases precipitated by cannabis.
 A 2022 clinical review found no significant difference in the induction of subclinical visual phenomena between MDMA, LSD and psilocybin.
 Curiously, lasting visual effects have also occurred as complications of benzodiazepine withdrawal syndrome.

+HPPD is more common among those with preexisting mental illness such as anxiety, depression, bipolar disorder, or schizophrenia.